nchilla/tractatus-tree/README.md

 * **A "draggable" canvas tree map** such as what both Juliette and Alex suggested for my idea last week.

-* **A line hierarchy structure** similar to Tumblr/Reddit's form of visualizing comment threads.
+* **A line hierarchy structure** similar to Tumblr/Reddit's form of organizing comment threads.
   * I imagine this may work well for print because it's highly compact.

 * A version **visualization of the number of words/characters/sub-propositions** in props 1-7 through their scale/proportion.